griff-p/CARLA_RaceTrack_Control/README.md

 > Follow the included guides for both Linux and Windows installation instructions.
 > Note: The simplest method is to setup a pyenv and you MUST use Python3.5 or 3.6 (I recommend 3.6, I could not get python3.5 to work)

+## Acknowledgements
+Thanks to Steven Waslander for designing the course and to Jonathan Kelly, another instructor for the course.